 Sweet Potato Hummus

-Sweet Potato Hummus with Olive Oil and Sumac is a fun appetizer idea to enjoy it any time you’re craving sweet potatoes.
+Sweet potato fans will love this Sweet Potato Hummus served with olive oil and Sumac, and dipped up with low-carb pita bread.
+This is a fun appetizer idea to enjoy it any time you’re craving sweet potatoes.

 The Sweet Potato Hummus caught my eye in the latest cookbook from Costco that I was simply unable to resist, despite the fact that I already have far too many cookbooks.
 The book is called Power Foods (affiliate link) and it’s a collection of recipes using 38 healthy ingredients, with information about each ingredient plus creative and interesting recipes for using that ingredient.